-Learning to serve others and giving back to the community is an integral part of the mission of CCS.
+Learning to serve others and giving back to the community is an integral part of the mission of.
 Through our community service projects, students in the lower school have an opportunity to do just that.
 Each year, students and teachers select an area of service to perform.
 Projects in the past have included:

 - Supporting local Fire, Police, and Coweta County Sheriffs Departments throughout the year by writing notes of thanks and encouragement and providing cookies and goodie baskets.

 - Winter Coat Collection and Distribution

 - Children’s Cancer Awareness Benefit

 - Missionary Support.
 This includes writing notes and cards of encouragement, providing supplies, and financial gifts.

 - Operation Christmas Child.